 The public sector is typically comprised of public services and enterprises, funded by the government and taxpayers.
 Most businesses within the sector are not-for-profit; they are typically responsible for providing public services such as education, healthcare, social care, emergency services, housing and more.

 The public sector is a great place to work whilst making an essential contribution to society.
 In 2019, 5.42 million people were employed in the public sector, which makes up nearly 17% of all people in paid work.

 Many graduates have an interest in working within the sector due to great employment opportunities that guarantee stability and the chance for further training.
-For example, the Civil Service offers competitive salaries and benefit packages for graduates to work in areas such as Security, HM Treasury and the Foreign and Commonwealth office.
+For example, the Civil Service offers competitive salaries for graduates to work in areas such as Security, HM Treasury and the Foreign and Commonwealth office.

 What benefits do graduates bring to the public sector?